Southwestern Eggrolls (Just Like Chili’s)

 • Combine the spices in a bowl and mix well.

-• Finely chop the chicken, red bell pepper, onion, and cilantro in very small pieces.
+• Finely chop the chicken, red bell pepper, onion, jalapeno, and cilantro in very small pieces.
 Everything should be roughly the same size.

 • The spinach should be thawed and squeezed of water, so it’s very dry.
 Then chop it finely as well.